Fleet Indian: Death

-"Where do you begin to describe a mare like Fleet Indian?
-She seemed too grand for words.
-She was Fleet Indian.

-She was an incredible racehorse.
-She was awe inspiring.
-She was a champion.
-She was Fleet Indian.

-She broke her leg.
-She survived.
-She was a fighter.
-She was Fleet Indian.

-She was a wonderful broodmare.
-She was a loving mother.
-Her first foal was a sales topper, no surprise.
-She was Fleet Indian.

-She was big and beautiful.
-She was kind and gentle.
-She was Fleet Indian.

-She graced our pastures and our lives.
-Now our hearts break.
-May God smile on her in heaven.
-May she live on in our hearts and in her foals.
-After all, she was Fleet Indian."

 Honors

 In addition to being named an Eclipse Champion, a four-year college scholarship was awarded in Fleet Indian's name.
 Through the Race for Education program, the scholarship was awarded to a child of a worker in the racing industry.

 Saratoga Race Course honored the mare by naming a race in her honor, the Fleet Indian Stakes.
 Run at 1 1/16 miles on dirt, the restricted race is for New York-bred sophomore fillies.

 The inaugural running of the race was held on August 1, 2007, on what was named "Fleet Indian Day", a day created to promote the scholarship, which was also awarded to its winner that day.